Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

-For individuals living northeast of San Angelo, Mercy Health Care Center in Abilene offers STD testing options.
+If you live northeast of San Angelo, Mercy Health Care Center in Abilene offers STD testing options.
 Walk-in testing is available Monday through Thursday.
-Patients are encouraged to arrive at 8 a.m., as availability is limited.
-STD testing costs $20, and hepatitis C testing costs $15.
+STD testing costs $20, and hepatitis C testing costs $15, though there is free STI testing on the first Monday of every month.
+You must make an appointment.
 The clinic’s other services include PrEP, early prenatal, family planning, and Healthy Texas Women services.

 The Life Center offers STD testing options at several clinics throughout Central Texas.
-Its nurses provide free and confidential consultations, testing, and treatment.
+Nurses provide you with free and confidential consultations, testing, and treatment.
 The Life Center’s other services include pregnancy testing, limited obstetrical ultrasound, and prenatal and parenting classes, as well as adoption referrals.
 Clinic hours are Monday through Thursday from 9 a.m. to 5 p.m. and Friday from 8 a.m. to 3 p.m.

-Residents who reside east of San Angelo may want to visit the Ector County Health Department in Odessa.
+If you reside east of San Angelo, you may want to visit the Ector County Health Department in Odessa.
 The Department’s clinic hours are Monday through Friday from 8 a.m. to 5 p.m., with closure for lunch from 12-1 p.m.
 Its medical team performs STD testing and consultations, as well as immunizations and TB testing.
-All services require an appointment.
+You must make an appointment.